 Here are some interesting Iceland Facts which were choosen and reseached by kids especially for kids.

-Iceland lies in Northern Europe, 3hrs flight from London/England, 5.5 hrs from New York/USA.
+Iceland lies in the Arctic Region of Northern Europe, 3hrs flight from London/England, 5.5 hrs from New York/USA.

 On this map you can see where Iceland is in Northern Europe.